 Professor Theilade and her team considers the detention of the four environmental activists as an abuse of power as the act goes contrary to Cambodia’s code of criminal procedure.
 Hence, Professor Theilade and her team call for an investigation regarding the irregularities behind their detention.

 The flora of Cambodia rank as the least known yet most intact among the unique and diverse floras of tropical Asia.
 The country harbor valuable and endemic plant communities that has never been collected and described in a systematic manner.
 In recent years, the growing demand for land has attracted large-scale concessionaires to these habitats for agro-businesses.
 Foreign companies are presently deforesting natural landscapes in Cambodia at an alarming pace often to the detriment of local communities depending on nearby forests resources and ecological services.

-The project is a continuation of ecological and livelihood surveys undertaken in Cambodia for the past 7 years in collaboration with The Forestry Administration Cambodia (FA), The University of Texas – Pan American (UTPA), the Herbarium at Chiang Mai University (CMU), Conservation International (CI), and the Royal University of Phnom Penh (RUPP).
-In 2014, collaboration with Danmission and The Prey Long Community Network (PLCN) will begin.
-All project partners have an abiding interest in floristic exploration and the conservation of Cambodia’s plant resources for the benefit of local people.
+The project is a continuation of ecological and livelihood surveys undertaken in Cambodia for the past 13 years in collaboration with The Forestry Administration Cambodia, The Ministry of Environment Cambodia , and the Herbarium at Chiang Mai University (CMU).
+In 2014, collaboration with Danmission and The Prey Lang Community Network (PLCN) began www.preylang.net All project partners have an abiding interest in floristic exploration and the conservation of Cambodia’s plant resources for the benefit of local and indigenous people.